 The MaxL language, like English, has a lexicon of various types of words that can be strung together to create statements.
-A statement in MaxL is a complete direction telling Essbase to perform an action.
-Statements are passed from the MaxL Shell or from a Perl program to the MaxL parser.
-The MaxL parser then "reads" the statements and passes them to the Essbase OLAP Server.
+A statement in MaxL is a complete direction telling Hyperion Essbase to perform an action.
+Statements are passed from the MaxL Command Shell or from a Perl program to the MaxL parser.
+The MaxL parser then "reads" the statements and passes them to the Hyperion Essbase server.